swiftlang/swift/docs/Windows.md

 cmake --build "%swift_source_dir%/build/Ninja-DebugAssert/swift-windows-amd64/ninja"
 ```

 - To create a VisualStudio project, you'll need to change the generator and, if you have a 64 bit processor, specify the generator platform.
 Note that you may get multiple build errors compiling the `swift` project due to an MSBuild limitation that file paths cannot exceed 260 characters.
-These can be ignored, as they occur after the build, writing the last build status to a file.
+These can be ignored, as they occur after the build when writing the last build status to a file.
 ```
 cmake -G "Visual Studio 15" "%swift_source_dir%/swift"^
  -DCMAKE_GENERATOR_PLATFORM="x64"^